Men’s White Jeans Outfit Inspiration: 20 Sophisticated Looks For 2024

-You’ll find the quality of the denim improves with higher end pairs, so if this is important to you look out for Japanese, Italian or Turkish selvedge denim, which tends to be among the best.
+You’ll find the quality of the denim improves with higher-end pairs, so if this is important to you look out for Japanese, Italian or Turkish selvage denim, which tends to be among the best.

 Don’t be afraid to tuck in the shirt and roll the sleeves for a smart yet laid-back feel.